 Have students describe things at home using their senses.

 We started off May talking about the Solar System.
 The children learned the positions of the planets and their relative sizes and distances.
 They had a blast using 3D models of the sun and planets to put in order.
 We talked about how the sun is the biggest star and why it is so important.
 We discussed the different phases of the moon and made a classroom book of the phases during preschool lesson.

 The second week of May we talked about dinosaurs and what their habitats were like then the children did a dinosaur dig with our practical life work throughout the week.
 They learned different physical attributes of dinosaurs and their names.
 The children demonstrated an understanding of herbivores, omnivores and carnivores.
-We also made real life size paper dinosaur feet to compare to theirs in preschool lesson.

 The third week of May we talked about transportation the children quickly developed an understanding that transportation means to carry things from one place to another.
 We named all the different methods of transportation like plane, car, boat, bike, horse, train, bus, subway, helicopter etc. The children also had a blast painting with different forms of transportation.

 The children really enjoyed the last week of May when we talked about sports.
 The children used their gross motor skills to march, skip, gallop etc. They learned how to engage in imaginative and creative play indoors and outdoors involving their friends.
 We played a lot of games that involved team effort and good sportsmanship.

 The first week of June we focused on summer games, activities, and experiments the children could do at home.
 We also talked a lot about summer safety rules while playing outside and playing with or in water.
 The children also practiced A LOT and setup for the talent show.